-LGO students combine their MBA coursework with Chemical Engineering to lead strategic management projects in a variety of industries.
+LGO students combine their MBA with Chemical Engineering masters to lead strategic management projects in a variety of industries.
 The MIT Chemical Engineering department provides advanced instruction in the foundational core subjects of thermodynamics, transport, reactor design and systems engineering.
 This base of knowledge is applied to a range of research topics relevant for industry, including the energy and biotech sectors.

 If you are interested in the Chemical Engineering/MBA program with LGO, we encourage you to look at the department’s research areas.